CrowdHailer/cuminjs/README.md

 > => [2, 3]
 > ```

-**filterArray** `_.filterArray(operation)(array)`

-Adds each element to a new array on condition operation returns true.
-Operation is called each time with arguments `(element, index)`.
-By default the return array is frozen.

-**filterObject** `_.filterObject(operation)(object)`

-Adds each value to a new object on condition operation returns true.
-Operation is called each time with arguments `(value, key)`.
-By default the return object is frozen.

 **filter** `_.filter(operation)(collection)`

 Adds each item to a new collection on condition operation returns true.
 The returned collection is frozen by default.
 If given an object map will return an object.
 If given an array or multiple arguments map will return an array.

-**rejectArray, rejectObject, reject**
+**reject**

-Same behaviour as filter functions except adds items when condition returns false.
+Same behaviour as filter function except adds items to output when condition returns false.

 **reduce** `_.reduce(initial)(operation)(collection)`